kevmoss/GitHubWars/README.md

-# twitterWars
+# GitHubWars
-Using IBM Watson to see who's the best tweeter
+Using GitHub API to see who is the best Github User